chase12803/chase12803/README.md

 # Hello!
 - 🤙 I'm [Chase Carstensen](https://www.linkedin.com/in/warren-carstensen/).
 - 👨‍💻 I'm studying Math and Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu).
-- 🤖 Currently working on a [personal site](https://www.chasecarstensen.com) and personal AI/ML projects.
+- 🤖 Soon I will be participating in the WPI Center for Industrial Math and Statistics REU.

 <!---
 chase12803/chase12803 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.